KansasCityWomeninTechnology/cocktails-worksheets/docs/html/1-intro/README.md

 2. Save the file.

    > [!WARNING]
-   > If you didn't open the browser view in a new tab, you won't be able to see the change.
+   > You will need to switch to the new tab that opened when you clicked "Go Live" previously, or you won't be able to see the change.

 You won't see anything exciting on the page yet, but you should see your title displayed in the page tab.